 Infrastructure owners are increasingly called upon to proactively and systemically manage their assets and to comply with the notion of sustainable development in their investment choices ensuring the sustainability of their infrastructures.
-In that spirit, JCCBI mandated an external firm to conduct an initial assessment of its business practices in connection with asset management in relation to standard ISO 55000.
-It should be noted that to date, only a few organizations in Quebec have had such an assessment conducted, which demonstrates JCCBI's willingness to become a leader in the management of the type of work thereto entrusted.
+In that spirit, JCCBI mandated an external firm to conduct an initial assessment of its business practices in connection with asset management in relation to standard ISO 55000 with the aim of aligning the organization's business processes with best known practices.
+It should be noted that to date, only a few organizations in Quebec have had such an assessment conducted, which demonstrates JCCBI's willingness to become a leader in the management of work thereto entrusted.

-During this first assessment, JCCBI was able to see that the Corporation is already using several systemic and integrated methods for managing its assets and planning its projects.
-This assessment makes it possible for the Corporation to target, with more specificity, the development actions that will enable it to ensure an integrated and proactive management of its structures according to best practices, and to have a global and long-term view of the investments required and to ensure the control of the overall condition of its structures.
+During this first assessment, JCCBI was able to see that it already uses several systemic and integrated methods for managing its assets and planning its projects.
+This assessment makes it possible for the Corporation to target, with more specificity, the development actions that will enable it to ensure an integrated and proactive management of its structures, and to have a global and long-term view of the investments required and to ensure the control of the overall condition of its structures.